a327ex/www/content/posts/cons_compassion.md

 All of this put together can make the highly agreeable person more easily resentful and full of hidden anger.

-Because they are incapable of confronting people head on, are more easily exploitable, and will more easily place people who they feel are wronging them into the evil camp, they will often resort to talking behind people's backs, harboring feelings of envy/hatred towards them, being passive aggressive, and overall just harboring negative feelings towards another person but never really working towards resolving them in any meaningful way, since that involves conflict.
+Because they are incapable of confronting people head on, are more easily exploitable, and will more easily place people who they feel are wronging them into the evil camp, they will often resort to talking behind people's backs, harboring feelings of envy/hatred towards them, being passive aggressive, and overall just having lots of negative feelings towards another person but never really working towards resolving them in any meaningful way, since that involves conflict.

 Usually normal relations between people have a period of boundary setting, where both people are figuring out where the other person's boundaries are, having a few disagreements when these boundaries are violated, but then moving on and continuing to do what they need to do.

 For highly disagreeable pairs of people this can be rather extreme at first, but it generally leads to a very solid understanding of where the two people stand, which often leads to better results in the long run.
 As someone highly disagreeable myself, some of my best and longer lasting relations are with other highly disagreeable people where we generally started off on the wrong foot for one reason or another, but then eventually figured it out and were able to move past it.